 Affirming Therapy (Affirmative Therapy)

 Affirming Therapy, also known as Affirmative Therapy, recognizes and supports the unique experiences and identities of individuals who belong to marginalized or stigmatized communities, including the LGBTQ+ community.
 This therapeutic approach fosters an affirming and inclusive environment where clients feel safe to explore their authentic selves.
 Affirming therapists are knowledgeable about diverse cultures, genders, sexual orientations, and intersections of identity.
-They work collaboratively with clients, honoring their experiences and helping them navigate the challenges they may face in a world that may not fully understand or accept them.
+They work collaboratively with you, honoring your experiences and helping you navigate the challenges you may face in a world that may not fully understand or accept you.

 Attachment theory explains how early relationships influence the way you relate to yourself, your caregivers, other people, and the world.
 Attachment therapy considers the impact of your patterns in relationships on how you connect to people, things, and problems.
 We can help you better understand yourself and build a secure therapeutic relationship based on trust.
 Therapists can use the relationship to help create a safe place for clients to explore, experiment, and establish new patterns.

 Cognitive Behavioral Therapy (CBT) is a widely used therapeutic approach that focuses on the connection between thoughts, feelings, and behaviors.
 CBT helps you identify and challenge negative or distorted thinking patterns that contribute to emotional distress and unhealthy behaviors.
 Through a collaborative process, CBT therapists assist you in developing healthier and more adaptive thought patterns, which in turn can lead to positive changes in emotions and behaviors.
 CBT also incorporates behavioral techniques to reinforce new patterns of behavior and promote lasting change.

 Compassion Focused Therapy (CFT)